Roystonea

-Roystonea is a genus of eleven species of monoecious palms, native to the Caribbean Islands, and the adjacent coasts of the United States (Florida), Central America and northern South America.
+Roystonea is a genus of eleven species of monoecious palms, native to the Neotropics, in the Caribbean, the adjacent coasts of Florida in the United States, Mexico, Central America and northern South America.
 Commonly known as the royal palms, the genus was named after Roy Stone, a U.S. Army engineer.
-It contains some of the most recognizable and commonly cultivated palms in tropical and subtropical regions.
+It contains some of the most recognizable and commonly cultivated palms of tropical and subtropical regions.